2015 was the best year of my online career. By far.

-Although I’ve been working with SEO and niche sites for years before starting RankXL, it was my first foray into the world of blogging.
+Although I’ve been working with SEO for years before starting RankXL, it was my first foray into the world of email marketing and product launches.

 The business model of this blog (and most blogs out there) is very different from what I was used to doing.

-Before starting RankXL, everything I did revolved around SEO and Adsense.
+Before starting RankXL, everything I did revolved around SEO and advertising.

-But with RankXL, everything revolved around list building, and setting up sales funnels using an email autoresponder.
+But with RankXL, everything revolved around list building, and setting up sales funnels, and launching products..

 Just a year ago, I had very little experience with email marketing.
 I had never done anything past sending a broadcast through a free account on MailChimp.